 If you are moving to the country, chances are that you will have to deal with owning a septic system.
 This means that you will also have to manage septic tank maintenance.
 Those who have always had homes connected to a sewer system might find this intimidating.

 Generally, most people want to flush and forget about it.
 Yet, when you live the independent, homestead lifestyle, this is something that you have to consider.
+Routine maintenance is key.
+When you move into a home, you should also have it maintained.
+Keep reading to learn about septic tank maintenance, septic tank maintenance costs, and how to care for your septic system.

 Septic Tank Maintenance

 More than 60 million people in the United States have septic systems.
 This translates to about 1 in 5 households depending on a septic system for the management of their household waste.
 While you may be unfamiliar with this method of waste management, it is common and completely safe.
-While a broken or poorly maintained system can be a problem, a well maintained one is headache free.
+While a broken or poorly maintained system can be a problem, a well-maintained one is headache-free.

 Like many other things about the homestead life, you can you can learn about septic systems.
 When you understand how they work, septic tank maintenance will make sense.
 You can manage this essential part of country living.
 There is no need to worry because the basics of it are fairly straightforward.